commonsharp/SurvivalProject-Server/README.md

 - [ ] Finish the guild mark handler.
 - [ ] Add timed events (such as a random element flying around).
 - [ ] Downlad a list of all the users in the server once you log in.
-- [ ] Rename "ResultsHandler" and make sure it's sending the right results.
 - [ ] There are more fields in LeaveRoomHandler.
 Need to change...

 # List of bugs